orenmeiri/carnd-p11-Path-Planning-Project/README.md

 * car is ahead of us and near in our lane
 * car is in other lane near us (close s value)
-* car is in other lane, behind us in s but faster than us (i.e. overtaking us).
+* car is in other lane, behind us in s but faster than ego car (i.e. overtaking the ego car).

 Once evaulated, each adjacent lane is checked if it has lower cost.
 If so, we perform lane change, preferring legal left lane overtaking.

-If no better adjacent lane is found but we are getting close to car ahead, we slow down a little bit.
+If no better adjacent lane is found but ego car is getting close to car ahead, we slow down a little bit.

 An added optimization: If no obstacles is in the middle lane (the preferred lane), we switch to it.
 This is for getting ready to have more options (left and right) in future.